For women looking to make the big bucks when they get out of college, landing a job in STEM, healthcare, or law may be the way to go.

 The bad news is an average student leaves with over $100,000 in debt from law school and there’s no guarantee of a six-figure salary.

 Women are graduating from U.S. colleges at a faster rate than men, but are still earning only 79 cents for every dollar a man makes.
-Closing the gender gap will continue to be important issue whether women are taking on the higher paying jobs or not.
+Closing the gender gap will continue to be an important issue of whether women are taking on the higher-paying jobs or not.